 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take gadoversetamide with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Gadoversetamide?

 - Tell all of your health care providers that you take gadoversetamide.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Tell your doctor if you have had a drug like this one before.
+- Tell your doctor if you have taken a drug like this one before.
 This medicine has a metal called gadolinium in it.
-Gadolinium can stay in parts of your body like the brain, bones, skin, and other body parts for months to years after getting gadoversetamide.
-It is not known how gadolinium may affect you.
+Small amounts of gadolinium can stay in parts of your body like the brain, bones, skin, and other body parts for months to years.
+It is not known how this gadolinium may affect you.
 So far, this has not been shown to be harmful in people with normal kidneys.
 However, some people may be at higher risk from gadolinium staying in the body.
+This includes pregnant women, young children, and people who have had many doses of gadolinium drugs.
 If you have questions, talk with your doctor.